Lemez/lemez.github.io/_posts/radio/2015-10-14-world-class-brass-the-sound-of-empire.md

 ---
 {% include JB/setup %}

+This is what you call a good gig.
+Together with my radio production partner at the time, Miranda Hinkley, Radio 2 commissioned a series on brass music around the Commonwealth.
+Armed with a moc and a trumpet, I set off to investigate Ghana and Malta, and she went to Trinidad and India.

+<h3>Blurb</h3>

 In the twilight of British colonial rule brass bands were the soundtrack to Empire.
 But as a new era of Independence dawned, the old military tunes were replaced by more distinctive, local sounds.

 In World Class Brass, actor and trumpet player Colin Salmon takes listeners on a journey across four continents to trace the musical legacy of the British Empire and discover some truly unusual and uplifting brass.